“The Analytical Engine weaves algebraic patterns, just as the Jacquard loom weaves flowers and leaves” - John Maeda

 We facilitate design and art professionals of the future, who can work in multiple contexts, make complex connections, and lead and manage change.
 We facilitate and inculcate working with autonomy towards a clear self-position, be it as an entrepreneur, a design lead or as an independent creative practitioner.

 As emerging technologies become accessible, it becomes necessary to find ways in which they make a meaningful difference to the quality of people’s lives.
+The blockchain, which began as a niche technology is now being used to sign “digital artefacts”; these artefacts range from those with financial and security implications to digital artworks.
 While many of these technologies are actively used in spheres such as entertainment, their potential in other areas such as education and healthcare has much left uncovered.
 Innovation in these areas will be based on design-led computation.

 Computation and algorithms allow a designer to break out of the static, to make products which evolve; while tangible materials remain as important as they have always been intangible materials like code and language enables the structure of objects to move from finite points to become more like a spectrum.